 … while others ran empty handed.

-Wild they ran, barely balanced, as if falling ever forwards, each step made just in time to prevent a tumble.
+Wild, they ran, barely balanced, as if they were falling ever forwards, each step made just in time to prevent a tumble.

 Some wore the red or grey hoods of Morrite flagellants, others were topped with matted, ragged hair, while many were bald and bloody.

-As they emerged from behind the trees onto the open space, their course began to alter.
+As they emerged from behind the trees onto the open space, their course altered.

-The crazed column began to curve across the front of the catedrale, to commence its circumnavigation of the grounds.
+The crazed column began to curve across the front of the catedrale, to commence a circumnavigation of the grounds.

-Just as they had done at Ebino, when they hurtled pell-mell around the holy carroccio, they now did the same here, so that their clamourous cavorting might sanctify the catedrale.
-This time, however, they served a different god.
+Just as they had done at Ebino, when hurtling pell-mell around the holy carroccio, here and now they did the same, this time so that their clamourous cavorting might sanctify the catedrale.
+Now, however, they served a new god.

 The end of Spring, IC2403